 - The verbal, quantitative, and analytical portions of the GRE should be submitted.
 Applications should have official test results reported to institution code 1465.
 Note that scores that are more than 5 years old cannot be considered for the application.

 Have questions?
 Check out our FAQ list.
-Also, the CEPSE Admissions Secretary (firstname.lastname@example.org) can answer questions related to the submission of your materials for both the hybrid and on-campus programs.
+Also, EPET program support (firstname.lastname@example.org) can answer questions related to the submission of your materials for both the hybrid and on-campus programs.
 Note that all admissions decisions are made by EPET program faculty.
-If you have questions about the hybrid program, feel free to contact us at email@example.com, (517) 355-6683.

-- All transcript information has to be professionally translated into English.
+- All transcript information must be professionally translated into English.

-Please contact us with additional information regarding visa requirements.
+- Please contact Office for International Students and Scholars for additional information regarding visa requirements.

 Requirements for the English Language Proficiency